poolpOrg/poolp.org/content/posts/2023-09_01/index.md

 # Implemented `go-ringbuffer`
-A general performance bottleneck in CDC algorithms is that you are looking for cut points in a stream of bytes for which you have to read-ahead a certain amount.
+**A general performance bottleneck in CDC algorithms is that you are looking for cut points in a stream of bytes for which you have to read-ahead a certain amount**.
 Once you find a cut point in between the beginning of the buffer and the end of your read-ahead, you end up with left-over bytes that should be the beginning of your next chunk.
 A naive approach would be to move these left-over bytes at the beginning of the buffer, but this means that at each iteration of the `Next()` method you read the left-over bytes twice and copy them once.
 An alternative would be to leave them where they are and allocate more memory behind to serve the next chunk, which may or may not be possible and which may or may not impose a copy.

+{{< note author="gpt-4" >}}
+Buffer talk!
+Imagine you're reading a book but can peek a few pages ahead.
+That's kind of what a read-ahead buffer does with data.
+Tweaking how you handle that peeking can make a world of difference.
+{{</ note >}}

 There are several ways to tackle this, each with pros and cons, and an article on its own would be needed to discuss the topic.